Healthdirect Free Australian health advice you can count on.

 • Relievers are used when necessary to relieve symptoms.

-It is very important to follow your doctor’s or pharmacist’s advice on using these medicines.
+It is very important to follow your doctor’s or pharmacist’s advice when using these medicines.

-You may need to use one or more asthma medications to manage your asthma.
-If you have severe asthma, you will probably need other medications as well.
-Asthma Australia has more information on the treatment of severe asthma.
+You may need to use one or more medicines to manage your asthma, especially if your asthma is severe.
+Asthma Australia has more information on the treatment of asthma.

 How do asthma relievers work?

-Relievers are fast-acting asthma medications.
+Relievers are fast-acting asthma medicines.
 They provide quick relief from the symptoms of asthma — wheeze, chest tightness, cough and shortness of breath.

 Also called ‘bronchodilators’, relievers relax the airway muscles and open the airways, making it easier to breathe.
-They work within minutes, with the effects lasting for up to 4 hours.
+They work within minutes and the effects last for up to 4 hours.

 Anyone with asthma should always carry a reliever.
 Relievers usually come in a blue or grey inhaler (puffer) device.
-A well-known reliever is Ventolin (salbutamol).
+There are many different types of relievers, and one well-known reliever is Ventolin (salbutamol).

-Relievers can have side effects such as a fast heartbeat (palpitations), shaking hands and feelings of anxiety or nervousness.
+For some people, relievers can cause side effects such as a fast heartbeat (palpitations), shaking hands and feelings of anxiety or nervousness.
+These usually pass quickly.
+Speak to your doctor if you are concerned about side effects.

 How do asthma preventers work?

-Preventers help to control asthma symptoms and prevent attacks.
-They reduce the inflammation (redness and swelling) in the airways, making them less sensitive.
+Preventers help control asthma symptoms and prevent attacks.
+They reduce the inflammation (redness and swelling) in the airways that can contribute to asthma symptoms.

-Many adults with asthma take a preventer — usually as an inhaler which delivers a low dose of corticosteroid to the lungs.
+Many adults with asthma take a preventer — usually as an inhaler that delivers a low dose of corticosteroid to the lungs.
+Some people may be prescribed a preventer called montelukast, which comes as an oral tablet.

 Corticosteroid preventers are usually prescribed for an adult who: